Walmart rv aisle

 Using Starlink

 I have heard hit-and-miss rumblings about Starlink Roam.
-For the moment, I recommend the other above options.
+For the moment, I recommend the options above.

-That said, with time, I’m optimistic that will change.
+That said, with time, that will likely change.

 Cell Signal Booster

-A signal booster, such as the WeBoost, enhances your cellular signal up to 32x, expanding your ability to go further off-grid!
+A signal booster, such as the WeBoost, amplifies your cellular signal, expanding your ability to go further off-grid!

 The WeBoost Signal Booster uses an antenna you install on top of your RV to amplify the existing cell signal you’re receiving from the nearest cell tower, giving you a stronger connection.

-So now, we are rarely disconnected between our AT&T phones, our Verizon hotspot, and the weBoost Signal Booster.
+We rarely feel disconnected between our AT&T phones, our Verizon hotspot, and the weBoost Signal Booster.

 Bluetooth Noise Canceling Headphones